 Literature and preparations

-However, for students who are in the engineering physics programme (or have a similar background in physics) the course SH2402 is recommended instead.
+Recommended for students who study technical physics (or have equivalent knowledge in physics) SH2402 instead.

 Basic eligibility, the course is aimed at all students in KTH.